felbinger/AdminGuide/docs/services/grafana.md

 ### Plugins
-You may specify a list of plugins which you would like to install in the `.grafana.env`:
+You may specify a list of plugins which you would like to install in the `environments` section of the yaml file:
 ```
-GF_INSTALL_PLUGINS=grafana-piechart-panel
+    - "GF_INSTALL_PLUGINS=grafana-piechart-panel"
 ```

 ### LDAP Auth